georgesovetov/python-style-guide/README.md

 If statement can be fit into single line, it must be on single line.
 Otherwise, statement must be cautiously written in several lines.
-In rare cases, it's OK to split statement into multiple lines if it's too complex to understand it at first sight.
+In rare cases, it's OK to split statement into multiple lines if it's too complex to comprehend it at first sight.

 Always consider to create new variables and functions.